Free People Shopping Feature

 Usability Testing

-Usability testing was conducted in order to see how To validate the “Shop the Look” feature and identify areas for improvement, I conducted usability testing with 4 participants.
+Usability testing was conducted to validate the “Shop the Look” feature and identify areas for improvement, I conducted usability testing with 4 participants.
 Each user was guided through specific task flows designed to simulate real shopping scenarios.
 These tasks helped surface usability issues and uncover potential friction points within the interface.

 In addition to task completion, participants were asked to share their opinions on both the appearance and functionality of the feature.
 This combination of behavioral observation and qualitative feedback provided a well-rounded understanding of how users experienced the design and where refinements were needed.